 Suggestions: If you use Argoverse and identify areas that could benefit from changes, we would like to hear from you.
 Please submit any comments on the issues page of our GitHub repository.
 If you submit your changes, you may be required to confirm that your changes are subject to CC BY-NC-SA 4.0.

 Attribution.
-Please follow the attribution guidelines provided in section 3.A. of CC-BY-NC-SA 4.0 license with the copyright notice being “© 2018-2019 Argo AI, LLC”.
-APIs attribution shall comply with the MIT license.
+Please follow the attribution guidelines provided in section 3.A. of CC-BY-NC-SA 4.0 license with the copyright notice being “© 2018-2019 Argo AI, LLC” for Argoverse 1.0 and 1.1, and “© 2021 Argo AI, LLC” for Argoverse 2.0.
+API attribution shall comply with the MIT license.

-Retention Of Personal Information.
-We may keep a record of your personal information.
-We will utilize, disclose, or retain your personal information for as long as necessary to fulfill the purposes for which it was collected and for legal or business requirements.
+Retention of Information.
+We utilize, disclose, or retain your personal information collected in connection with the Website for as long as necessary to fulfill the purposes for which it was collected and for legal or business requirements.
+We adhere to established retention periods and procedures for maintaining and destroying your personal information.

 Argo AI, LLC